 3) Attend the Rocky Mountain Psychology Conference

 If you are interested in presenting a research poster at the Rocky Mountain Psychology Conference, you need to apply by the end of FALL SEMESTER.
 You can present any research you are doing this semester (or have already completed) in Research Methods, Senior Seminar, Social Psychology, or an independent project.
 Please let your faculty sponsor (the person who supervised your research) know if you plan to apply so that they can help edit your submission.
-Submission deadlines are early Januaryand can be made through here.
+Submission deadlines are typically in early January.
 You can simply check off that you will be a member by conference-time (it’s included in the registration fees); and check off either “poster” or “oral presentation” (10-15 minutes) or both under type of submission.

 Visit the conference website for more information about this wonderful opportunity to attend a professional psychology conference, meet other psych students and professors, and potentially open doors to grad school.
 If you want funding for your trip to RMPA, you should apply for an NBS student research/travel grant (see #3 below), which could reimburse 100% of your expenses.
 If you do not receive an NBS grant, it is likely that you can still get reimbursed for about 30% of your expenses (e.g., registration fee and partial lodging) through the psychology club if you are involved in club activities (see #1 above).

 The School of Arts and Sciences is pleased to announce funding for student research projects and scholarly and creative activities.
 Go to the Undergraduate Research Grants page, which contains files that will assist you in completing the application.

 5) Be a teaching or research assistant for one of your professors